Adrian Peterson (American football, born 1979): Virginia Destroyers

-Georgia Southern University
+Coaching career

 On February 13, 2018, Peterson returned to Georgia Southern as director of student-athlete development for the football team under Chad Lunsford.
 He took over for Andrew Dodge, who moved to an on-field coaching assignment toward the end of the 2016 season.

 Personal life

 Peterson is the younger brother of former Atlanta Falcons linebacker Mike Peterson.
 He is also related to Freddie Solomon, who played for the Miami Dolphins and San Francisco 49ers.
 He performs community work and hosts an annual free youth football camp.
 Additionally, Peterson, who has a speech impediment, volunteers to help children who also face the same challenge.

 Peterson released his autobiography Don't Dis My Abilities in 2013.

 On February 17, 2015, Peterson's 7-year-old son died of brain cancer.